eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - Chapter 2 presents the legal requirements for functionality related to pseudonyms.

-- Chapter 3 elaborates on two identified use cases for pseudonyms as well as lists open questions related to these use cases.
+- Chapter 3 explains on two identified use cases for pseudonyms as well as lists open questions related to these use cases.

 - Chapter 4 presents the technical approach to pseudonyms.